 If you weren’t quite ready for lunch at the market or just want something a little quicker, head to Kostas on Syntagma Square for souvlaki.
 For about $2, you can get a pita wrap filled with meat skewers, vegetables, and tzatziki.
 The ingredients are fresh and high-quality despite the low price point.
 This place has been serving Athenians for over 65 years.
 It’s popular and often sells out by 3pm.

-See street art in Psyrri
+Street art in Psyrri

 Just a few minutes from Kostas is the Psyrri neighborhood.
 With numerous cafes, bars, theaters, and galleries, the neighborhood is full of life.
 One of our favorite things to do here was just to walk around and gaze at the street art.
 The murals here aren’t garden variety graffiti—they’re sophisticated works of art and social commentaries with something new on every street.
 For a more in-depth look at the cool street art of Athens, consider this murals tour.

 Dine with a view